zAbuQasem/flask-mailhog-docker/README.md

 - **Custom Dockerfiles**: Both the Flask app and MailHog are containerized using **custom Dockerfiles**, giving full control over the build process over multiple platforms.
 - **Internal Docker network**: All services communicate internally, so no ports need to be exposed to the host.
 - **CI/CD ready**: GitHub Actions workflow to build, test, and optionally push images to Docker Hub.
+- **Minikube deployment ready**: Kubernetes manifests are provided to deploy the Flask app, MailHog, and MySQL locally on a Minikube cluster.

 ---